bhikeshkhute/Virtual-Hosts-Configuration-In-Apache-On-Different-OS-Using-Ansible/README.md

 http://<ip>:8081
 http://<ip>:8082

-If you are in an LAN and other systems/computers can ping you, they can also check and browse the website.
+If you are in connected on a LAN, other systems/computers can ping and browse the website.

 Note - We can configure name-based configuration if you are using Linux OS/VM.
 Do the following changes: